16 September 2019

 I believe it is there way of easily remembering that they need to follow up again with a claimant which is a great mentality to have but doing so at the same time every day is a big waste of your time.
 If someone can’t answer the phone or get back to you at 10:30 AM because they are sitting at work on a Monday, it is probable that they can’t do it on Tuesday, Wednesday, Thursday or Friday either.
 So really try to track when you are making these attempts and stagger them at different times for each one.
 On top of this, I would highly recommend making your follow up attempts after the initial reach out early in the day and later in the afternoon.
 Before 9:00 AM and after 4:00 or 5:00 PM tend to by the time that the average person can take the time to discuss their case with you.
 If at possible, try to even have someone at your firm making follow up attempts on the weekend.

 The last main point I want to cover is the need to track all this data that we have been discussing.
 It is impossible for you to know what is and isn’t working and make changes based on that if you don’t have the analytics to utilize.
 It is critical that you know when leads are coming into your firm, on average how quickly you are making that first initial call and how many attempts your staff is making after that.
-The report below lets me know exactly when a lead came into my firm, how many attempts have been made to reach the potential client, when those attempts were made and by who.
+This report lets me know exactly when a lead came into my firm, how many attempts have been made to reach the potential client, when those attempts were made and by who.
 I can look at this and know how often leads are being contacted right away and how often we are exhausting efforts with that 6th attempt versus letting leads sit in the system.

 Everything we have talked about today does not cost you any extra dollars out of your pocket to implement, it just takes discipline and accountability.